Documentation Index

 📦 Post-Inspection Processing

 By default, refunds are often issued at the time of drop-off.
 However, you can configure Loop to wait for warehouse inspection before refunding.
+Requirements:- Contact your Loop point of contact or support to enable “Manual Processing” mode.

 - Critical: The “Happy Returns Partial Return” shop setting must be disabled.